 George Siemens addresses the question.

 We will have an exam over The Great Gatsby on Tuesday.
 You should complete the book by Monday for class discussion and preparation for the test.
-In the downloads folder, altyou can find some background notes on the text, modernism, and Fitzgerald’s techniques.
+In the downloads folder, you can find some background notes on the text, modernism, and Fitzgerald’s techniques.

 You can also complete the worksheet I gave you this week for use on the test.